storm345dev/StormAuthLib/README.md

 # StormAuthLib
-The Java Implementation of http://stormdev.org's login RESTful API.
+The Java Implementation of http://stormdev.org 's login RESTful API.
 For more information see http://stormdev.org/projects/StormDev+Logins